 Chapter 5: Emission Tomography and Related Imaging Techniques

-§ Single Photon Emission Computed Tomography (SPECT) (1): principle, radionuclides, and Imaging systems: Reading Material: Chapters 7 & 8 in Ref. book .
+§ (Not discussed) Single Photon Emission Computed Tomography (SPECT) (1): principle, radionuclides, and Imaging systems: Reading Material: Chapters 7 & 8 in Ref. book .

-§ Single Photon Emission Computed Tomography (2): SPECT systems, Image Formation, Design Considerations, and Recent Advances: Reading Material: Chapters 7 & 8 in Ref. book .
+§ (Not discussed) Single Photon Emission Computed Tomography (2): SPECT systems, Image Formation, Design Considerations, and Recent Advances: Reading Material: Chapters 7 & 8 in Ref. book .

 § Positron Emission Tomography (PET): Basic Principle, Instrumentations, Design Considerations, and Clinical Applications: Additional Reading Material: Chapters 9 in Ref. book , and recent technological advances.